Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Introduction

 In this work we analyze several instances of \emph{inference learning} methods and how these approaches can be obtained as suitable reformulations of deeply nested minimization problems.
 We use inference learning~\citep{song2020can} as an umbrella term for all learning methods based on explicit optimization (inference) of hidden unit activations.
 Inference learning includes methods such as layered contrastive Hebbian learning (CHL,~\citet{xie2003equivalence}), equilibrium propagation~\citep{scellier2017equilibrium}, lifted neural networks~\citep{carreira2014distributed,gu2018fenchel,li2018lifted}, and predictive coding networks (PCN,~\citet{whittington2017approximation,song2020can}).
 In a nutshell, all these methods can be interpreted as certain mathematical reformulations of deeply nested optimization problems.
 Specifically, learning in layered feed-forward neural network can be stated as the following nested optimization problem,

+for $k=1,\dotsc,L$.
+The values $(z_k^*)_{k=1}^L$ are usually refered to as the network activations determined in a forward pass, and the collection $(\theta_0,\dotsc,\theta_{L-1})$ are the trainable network parameters.
 The conversion between a DNN architecture and Eq.~\ref{eq:DNN} is not unique.
-E.g., for ReLU-based DNNs the choice for $E_k$ can be $E_k(z_k,z_{k+1};\theta_k) = \Norm{z_{k+1}-[\theta_kz_k]_+}^2$~\citep{carreira2014distributed} or $E_k(z_k,z_{k+1};\theta_k) = \Norm{z_{k+1}-\theta_kz_k}^2 + \imath_{\ge 0}(z_{k+1})$~\citep{zhang2017convergent}, where $[\cdot]_+:=\max\{0,\cdot\}$.
+E.g., for ReLU-based DNNs the choice for $E_k$ can be $E_k(z_k,z_{k+1};\theta_k) = \Norm{z_{k+1}-[\theta_kz_k]_+}^2$~\citep{carreira2014distributed} or $E_k(z_k,z_{k+1};\theta_k) = \Norm{z_{k+1}-\theta_kz_k}^2 + \imath_{\ge 0}(z_{k+1})$~\citep{zhang2017convergent}, where $[\cdot]_+:=\max\{0,\cdot\}$ and $\imath_C$ is the extended valued characteristic function of a set $C$.
 In our work it will become clear, that the differences between inference learning methods is largely induced by different (but equivalent) choices for the underlying nested optimization problems and by selected direction for processing the nesting levels (top-down or bottom-up).
 Since all these approaches yield the standard back-propagation (BP) method at least as a limit case, understanding the connections between the inference learning methods may also provide insights into regular back-propagation.
-In particular, some inference learning methods can be seen as examples of an intuitive notion of target propagation~\citep{bengio2014auto,lee2015difference,bengio2015towards,ororbia2019biologically,meulemans2020theoretical}, where desired neural activations instead of (infinitesimal) error signals are propagated through the network.
+In particular, some inference learning methods can be interpreted as instances of target propagation~\citep{bengio2014auto,lee2015difference,bengio2015towards,ororbia2019biologically,meulemans2020theoretical}---where desired neural activations instead of (infinitesimal) error signals are propagated through the network---and as the basis for learning methods using layer-local losses (including~\cite{frerix2017proximal,amid2021locoprop}), hence this work may also shed new light on those methods.